 Guiding, cooking, waiting, cleaning, customer service… you name it!
 Most of the seasonal jobs are tourism-related, but tourism has a wide impact on the local economy so keep in mind that you may find nice seasonal work outside the obvious companies.

-Where can I find jobs?
+Where can I find seasonal work?

-Various private employment agencies and staffing services have tons of jobs listed on their websites in English when the recruitment season starts.
+Various private employment agencies and staffing services have tons of jobs listed on their websites in English when recruitment season starts.
 Notable recruiters in Lapland include Go On, SantaPark and Lapland Staff.

-Your salary and terms and conditions of work are based on the collective labor agreement between the employers’ organization and the labor union.
+Your salary and the terms and conditions of work are based on the collective labor agreement between the employers’ organization and the labor union.
 The majority of seasonal workers, for example, program service and hospitality industry workers, are under agreements between the Finnish Hospitality Association MaRa and the Service Union United PAM.
 Your salary will be affected by your previous work experience, language skills and education.

-For example, the minimum salary for waiters and waitresses with under two years of experience in a place where alcohol over 5,5% is served is 11,31 per hour and for younger safari guides, with under three years of experience, minimum salary is 8,70 euros per hour.
+For example, the minimum salary for waiters and waitresses with fewer than two years of experience in a place where alcohol over 5,5% is served is 11,31€/hour and for younger safari guides, with under three years of experience, the minimum salary is 8,70€/hour.

 How can I find a place to stay?

-If you have a car, finding apartment is a lot easier since you don’t need the place just next to your work place.
+If you have a car, finding an apartment is a lot easier as you can commute.
 Distances in Lapland may seem long but keep in mind that traffic jams are an unknown concept to us.
 Even in winter conditions, the rule of thumb is that 50 kilometers on the main roads means 45 minutes by car.
-Just remember to respect the winter conditions, which can be harsh.
+Just remember to respect the winter conditions.

-The cost of rent depends whether you live in the city or somewhere remote, and whether you’re sharing accommodation or not.
+The cost of rent depends on whether you live in the city or somewhere remote, and whether you’re sharing accommodation or not.
 Prices vary greatly, so it’s a good idea to do some research and ask around.

 How about the weather?